jina-ai/jina/docs/index.md

 # Welcome to Jina!

-Jina is a framework for building cross-/multi-modal (e.g. text, images, video, audio) search systems on the cloud.
-It allows you to build neural search applications in just minutes.
+Jina is a framework for building neural search applications in just minutes.

 1. Make sure that you have Python 3.7+ installed on Linux/MacOS.
 2. Install Jina: ``pip install jina``